pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

         - _health checks_. - and routes only to healthy targets
       - enable /access logs /which can get pushed to S3.
 They log info on requester, IP, request type, etc.
+      - there can only 1 listener listening to a port at 1 time(1-1 relationship)
   * A *Network Load Balancer (NLB)* make routing decisions at the transport layer aka Layer 4 (TCP/SSL).
 They can handle millions of requests per second with extremely low latency.
 They don't support path-based routing or host-based routing the way ALB does.
+    - Traffic mirroring: mirror network traffic and send to ec2, then have Intrusion Detection System(IDS) or packet capture (PCAP) devices to monitor/analyze.
+Traffic mirror filter can filter mirror traffic based on some criteria and not by itself can do monitoring/analyzing
   * A *Classic Load Balancer (CLB)* operates using TCP, SSL, HTTP and HTTPS.
 Not as good at high throughput / low latency as NLB.
 Also unlike NLB, it does not support load balancing to multiple ports on